CarolynMcNabb/GBGABA_pilot_analysis/README.md

  *MRI analysis scripts for Gut Brain GABA pilot*

  ## Proposed changes to acquisition protocol for main study:
+ - find a way to include session in dicom header so it translates to json file and subsequent bids format.

 ### 1. fMRI